stevez86/sudoku-solver-public/README.md

 ##Learning Competencies

-* Model a simple real-world procedure in Ruby.
+* Model a simple real-world system in Ruby code
-* Use Psuedocode to model
+* Use Pseudocode effectively to model problem-solving
+* Practice single responsibility of methods
+* Practice effective naming of variables and methods

 ##Summary